 - You or your dependent have lost minimum essential coverage. - You have added a dependent because of marriage, birth, adoption, placement for adoption, or placement in foster care.
-See the Adding new dependents section (above) for more information. - To qualify for a special enrollment period due to marriage, at least one spouse must prove they were enrolled in a plan with minimum essential coverage for at least one day in the 60 days before the date of marriage, or one of the following: - Lived in a foreign country or US territory at least one day in the 60 days before the date of marriage - o Is an American Indian or Alaskan Native - You or your dependent are enrolled in any non-calendar year group health plan, individual health insurance coverage, or qualified small employer health reimbursement arrangement. - You or your dependent's enrollment or non-enrollment in a plan through the Exchange was not intended, was by accident or a mistake, and is because of an error, false information, or delay by the Exchange. - You or your dependent have proven to the Exchange that their plan did not honor or maintain an important provision of its contract with you or that you meet other unusual circumstances. - You did not enroll a dependent in this EOC before because they had other coverage and now that other coverage has ended. - A court orders you to cover a current spouse domestic partner, or a child on your health EOC. - You or your dependent are newly eligible or not eligible for the premium tax credit or change in eligibility for cost share reduction, for Exchange coverage. - You or your dependent are eligible for new policies because you have moved to a new permanent location. - You or your dependent are the victim of domestic abuse or spousal abandonment. - You or your dependent become a citizen, a national, or lawfully present in the United States. - You are an American Indian or Alaska Native as defined by the Indian Health Care Improvement Act.
-In this situation: - You, or you and your dependents, can enroll in a qualified health plan (QHP) or change from one QHP to another - You can do this one time per month - You or your dependent become eligible for state premium assistance under Medicaid or an S-CHIP plan for the payment of your premium contribution for coverage under this EOC. - You or your dependent lose your eligibility for enrollment in Medicaid or an S-CHIP plan. - You or your dependent are released from incarceration. - You no longer receive employer contributions or government subsidies for COBRA coverage.
+See the Adding new dependents section (above) for more information. - To qualify for a special enrollment period due to marriage, at least one spouse must prove they were enrolled in a plan with minimum essential coverage for at least one day in the 60 days before the date of marriage, or one of the following: - Lived in a foreign country or US territory at least one day in the 60 days before the date of marriage - o Is an American Indian or Alaskan Native - You or your dependent are enrolled in any non-calendar year group health plan, individual health insurance coverage, or qualified small employer health reimbursement arrangement. - You did not enroll a dependent in this EOC before because they had other coverage and now that other coverage has ended. - A court orders you to cover a current spouse domestic partner, or a child on your health EOC. - You or your dependent are eligible for new policies because you have moved to a new permanent location. - You or your dependent are the victim of domestic abuse or spousal abandonment. - You or your dependent become eligible for state premium assistance under Medicaid or an S-CHIP plan for the payment of your premium contribution for coverage under this EOC. - You or your dependent lose your eligibility for enrollment in Medicaid or an S-CHIP plan. - You no longer receive employer contributions or government subsidies for COBRA coverage.